MaiMohamed12/Telecom-Italia-Milan-Internet-Usage-Analysis/README.md

 - Time-series resampling and decomposition

-- SARIMA model building and hyperparameter tuning via Grid Search
+- SARIMAX model building and hyperparameter tuning via Grid Search

 - Forecasting and performance evaluation using AIC and MAPE